-Results: To date, DSF has awarded over $1M in Dravet-specific research grants, more than any other nonprofit organization.
+Results: To date, DSF has awarded over $2M in Dravet-specific research grants, more than any other nonprofit organization, and over $80K in patient assistance grants.
 Even though research might not move as quickly as we as parents would like to see, we don't want lack of funding to be slowing down the process.

 Target demographics: We collaborate globally with researchers, geneticists, clinicians, and other professionals with an interest in Dravet syndrome and related epilepies, as well as serving patients and familes across the globe.